oracle/node-oracledb/doc/api.md

 ### <a name="numberofthreads"></a> 8.2 Connections and Number of Threads

-If you use a large number of connections, such as via increasing [`poolMax`](#proppoolpoolmax), you may want to also increase the number of threads available to node-oracledb.
+If you open more than four connections, such as via increasing [`poolMax`](#proppoolpoolmax), you should increase the number of threads available to node-oracledb.

 Node.js worker threads executing database statements on a connection will